-Please also be advised that it can be very expensive to send packages to Sweden.
+Please also be advised that it can be very expensive and slow to send packages to Sweden.
 In addition to shipping fees, packages are subject to import taxes and are often delayed in customs.
 This includes both personal and commercial packages (e.g., items purchased from an online retailer).
 For this reason, we recommend that students bring a semester’s supply of any products they will need regularly.
 (Upon arrival in Stockholm, students also receive a list of suggestions for where to buy common items locally.)
-If you do send a package, please understand that your student will be responsible for any import fees.
+If you do send a package, please understand that your student will be responsible for collecting the package from the shipping service and paying any import fees.
 You can find information about fees from Tullveket, the Swedish import authority, by visiting http://www.tullverket.se/en/.

 It is important to note that prescription medication can never be sent by mail.
 Your student should contact his or her doctor for a semester’s supply of any prescription medication before coming to Stockholm.
 To fill a prescription after arrival, students must visit a local doctor to have a Swedish prescription issued.